Respecting human rights

 2018 marked the 70th anniversary of the Universal Declaration of Human Rights that was adopted by the United Nations in 1948.
 We strive to assume our responsibilities in the area of human rights in accordance with the International Bill of Human Rights, as well as the principles on human and labor rights set out in the UN Global Compact.
 We take account of these principles in our own policies and business activities.

 We take account of the UN "Protect, Respect and Remedy" framework and the Guiding Principles on Business and Human Rights – the key reference points in the area of business and human rights.
-To promote a better understanding of what these Guiding Principles mean for the banking sector, Credit Suisse co-initiated the Thun Group of Banks in 2011 together with other banks.
+To promote a better understanding of what the Guiding Principles mean for the banking sector, Credit Suisse co-initiated the Thun Group together with other banks in 2011.
 Since its inception, the Thun Group has worked on providing guidance for the practical implementation of the Guiding Principles in the development or structuring of banking products and services.
-The 2018 meeting of the Thun Group focused on topics such as the OECD Responsible Business Conduct guidelines, human trafficking and modern slavery, as well as current challenges in the context of effective due diligence and grievance mechanisms.
+At the 2019 meeting of the Thun Group, representatives from banks, governments, academia, civil society and other actors discussed topics such as the OECD projects on responsible business conduct, effective human rights due diligence and performance measurement and actions to combat modern slavery and human trafficking.

 Indications of potential or real human rights impacts can be brought to our attention using existing channels such as the Integrity Hotline (Switzerland: 0800 356 356 56), the Credit Suisse Whistleblower Process, client contact centers, online contact forms, or email.